realzza/web-project-design/schedule.md

 # Schedule

+_Schedule will be updated over the course of the semester_

 ## Unit I: Designing For the Web

 Development environment setup, the browser as a context, HTML/CSS Review, Layout and Design Basics, Tips & Tricks & Frameworks